BryneZhang/Self-Training-zxk/README.md

 # Self-Training-zxk
 Just for myself!
-First to use it,it is great!
+First time to use Github,it is great!
 Simple and clean, clear.
 love it.